luizcarloskazuyukifukaya/s3pythonsamples/README.md

 - [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/ "AWS SDK")

 ### AWS CLI Configuration and Credential File
-The [configuration file (~/.aws/config)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) can be created with the AWS CLI installed also, [from here](https://docs.aws.amazon.com/en_us/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions), and by executing the aws configure command:
+The configuration file (~/.aws/config) and the credential file (~/.aws/credentials) can be created with the AWS CLI installed also, [from here](https://docs.aws.amazon.com/en_us/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions), and by executing the aws configure command:
 ```aws configuration
 aws configure set region ap-northeast-1 --profile wasabi
 ```
 Please refer [this AWS document](https://docs.aws.amazon.com/en_us/cli/latest/userguide/cli-configure-files.html) for details.

 ## Troubleshooting
 **(Issue 1)** If you are getting the following error, it is because the configuration file setting is not correct.